 FAQ: Future Olympic and Paralympic Winter Games hosting concept

-NEWS RELEASE: 2030 Games Hosting Concept Revealed
+NEWS RELEASE: 2030 Games Hosting Concept revealed

-This is an Indigenous-led, privately funded process.
+This exploration is an Indigenous-led, privately funded process.
 These Games would be a chance to remember our past, renew our present as the country and the world emerges from the pandemic, and reimagine our future as a nation that holds Truth and Reconciliation, sustainability, and our physical and mental health paramount.

 You can also learn more about the vision behind the project and the progress being made by visiting GamesEngagement.ca.